Seelengrab/Seelengrab.github.io/articles/The properties of QuickCheck, Hedgehog and Hypothesis/index.md

 ```

 Here, `data` represents any possible drawing strategy, effectively saying "add another choice using the given strategy to the choice sequence".
+The `assert` at the end serves as the marker that Hypothesis looks to falsify.

 Ultimately what shrinks is not the objects themselves, but the _choice sequence_ leading to those objects!
 By replaying a
-modified choice sequence (and thus constructing entirely new instances of the required objects), this modified choice sequence leads to shrunken values being passed into the testcase,
+modified choice sequence (and thus constructing entirely new instances of the required objects), this modified choice sequence leads to shrunken values being passed into the testcase.
-which will then themselves correctly lead to shrunken values being produced inside of the testcase as well.
-An extensive description of this approach can be found in "Test-Case Reduction via Test-Case Generation:
+This modified choice sequence then itself correctly leads to shrunken values being produced inside of the testcase as well.
+An extensive description of this approach can be found in ["Test-Case Reduction via Test-Case Generation:
-Insights From the Hypothesis Reducer" by MacIver & Donaldson (see [https://doi.org/10.4230/LIPIcs.ECOOP.2020.13](https://doi.org/10.4230/LIPIcs.ECOOP.2020.13)).
+Insights From the Hypothesis Reducer"](https://doi.org/10.4230/LIPIcs.ECOOP.2020.13) by MacIver & Donaldson, the original authors of Hypothesis - an absolute fantastic and easy to follow paper.

 This kind of internal test-case reduction, as the authors call it, has other advantages as well: because the choice sequence is completely decoupled from actually creating any objects, a number of different
 ways to judge how well an example does open up.
 For instance, Hypothesis supports an arbitrary scoring function to be used during execution, which Hypothesis will then try to maximize.
 This can be extremely useful